Toggle: English / Spanish

 Peritonitis is an inflammation (irritation) of the peritoneum.
 This is the thin tissue that lines the inner wall of the abdomen and covers most of the abdominal organs.

-Peritonitis is caused by a collection of blood, body fluids, or pus in the abdomen (intra-abdominal abscess).
+Peritonitis is caused by a collection of blood, body fluids, or pus in the belly (abdomen).

 Your belly may look or feel bloated.
 This is called abdominal distention.